Why People Are Wrong About Wal-Mart

 - Wal-Mart continues to invest without ROI.
 All the new initiatives could turn out to be a dud.
 A lot is being spent on the app, improving the total experience, implementing new technology.
 It could turn out to yield little results.

 - Target market does not expand.
 Wal-Mart caters to a select demographic.
-Paris Hilton thinks they sell "wall stuff".
+Paris Hilton thinks it sells "wall stuff".
 If the online demographic doesn't expand to include everyone like Amazon, it will be a tough ride.

 - Losing focus and to competitors.
-Online sales is where the anticipation and excitement is being generated, but their bread and butter is their brick and mortar.
-If they lose focus, they could lose market share to Aldi.
+Online sales is where the anticipation and excitement are being generated, but its bread and butter is its brick and mortar.
+If it loses focus, it could lose market share to Aldi.

 - Amazon expands retail footprint much faster than anticipated.
 There are more Wal-Mart stores than Whole Foods, but if Amazon starts going on a shopping spree and creates more partnerships like with Kohl's (NYSE:KSS) - who knows what can happen.